 About

-I recently earned my Ph.D. in Mechanical Engineering at the University of Michigan, advised by Prof. Ram Vasudevan in ROAHM Lab.
+I earned my Ph.D. (graduated August 2022) in Mechanical Engineering at the University of Michigan, advised by Prof. Ram Vasudevan in ROAHM Lab.
+I graduated from the University of Portland with a B.S. in Civil Engineering in May 2016.

-During my time as a student, I've conducted research at the University of Portland, Los Alamos National Laboratory, and the Engineering Institute at Jeonbuk National University in Jeonju, Korea.
+During my time as a student, I conducted research at the University of Portland, Los Alamos National Laboratory, and the Engineering Institute at Jeonbuk National University in Jeonju, Korea.
 I am a National Science Foundation Graduate Research Fellow.

 Research